 Can derived indices be used in all industries?

-- Yes, derived indices are used across many industries, including economics, healthcare, finance, and environmental studies, to provide important insights and guide decisions.
+Yes, professionals across many industries, including economics, healthcare, finance, and environmental studies, use derived indices to gain important insights and guide smarter decisions.

 What mistakes should I avoid when using derived indices?

-- Avoid misinterpreting results, using poor-quality data, relying on just one index, and forgetting to assign the right weights to variables in weighted indices.
+Avoid misinterpreting results, using poor-quality data, relying on a single index, and forgetting to assign the right weights to variables in weighted indices.